zo0o0ot/speaker-page/speaker/content/slides/stress-at-work-cbt/index.md

 ???

-Another form of episodic acute stress comes from ceaseless worry.
 "Worry warts" see disaster around every corner and pessimistically forecast catastrophe in every situation.
 The world is a dangerous, unrewarding, punitive place where something awful is always about to happen.
 These "awfulizers" also tend to be over aroused and tense, but are more anxious and depressed than angry and hostile.

 ---
 class: img-caption, no-footer